martinrotter/rssguard/README.md

 * [development releases (based on Qt 5)](https://software.opensuse.org/download.html?project=home%3Askunkos%3Arssguard&package=rssguard-qt5-git),
 + alternative downloads:
     * Archlinux AUR packages - [stable-qt5](https://aur.archlinux.org/packages/rssguard/).

+Note that packages from OBS are not meant to be used in production.
+Rely on "official" packages for you Linux distro made by your Linux distro maintainers.

 ![RSS Guard is 100% clean.](http://www.softpedia.com/_img/softpedia_100_free.png)

 - - -